MikeDigitize/JSFundamentals/README.md

 var a;
 a = b();
 console.log(a); // foo

 ```

-Function declarations and expressions are treated differently by the compiler.
+Declarations and expressions are treated differently by the compiler, as mentioned earlier.
 Notice in the above example how the function declaration is hoisted to the top of the scope in its entirety.
 A function expression would be treated differently.
 Here's the same example again but using a function expression.

 ```javascript
 // pre compiler